30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Located 30 minutes south of Kalbarri, Lucky Bay is a nature-based beachfront camping area.
 This is the spot for those looking for some four-wheel driving on the beach and sand dunes, swimming and fishing.

-2WDs should be okay (under normal conditions, check with the visitor centre beforehand if there have been recent heavy rains) to reach the main camping area away from the beach, and could walk out to the beach from there.
+2WDs should be okay (under normal conditions, check with the visitor centre beforehand if there have been recent heavy rains) to reach the main camping area away from the beach, and you could walk out to the beach from there.
 To drive out onto the beach, a 4WD is required.

 There is something for everyone when visiting Kalbarri.
 With a diverse range of attractions from adventure-based tours to stunning hikes and tranquil beaches, make sure Kalbarri is on your must-see list on a road trip along the Coral Coast.
 I hope this guide has given you some new ideas and inspiration for your visit.